 Despite widespread concern about violent extremism and radicalisation around the globe, prevention strategies often neglect vital tools: communities, families, and mothers of at-risk children.
 In the hopes of redressing the balance, Women without Borders (WwB) developed the ‘MotherSchools: Parenting for Peace’ Model, which aims to empower mothers to play an active role in the prevention of radicalisation and the building of community resilience.
 MotherSchools Austria was among the first MotherSchools programmes implemented in Europe in 2015 and has since rolled out in five locations around the country.
-Six generations of MotherSchools participants have now graduated from the programme, with a seventh currently in the preparatory stages.
+Seven generations of MotherSchools participants have now graduated from the programme, with an eighth currently in the preparatory stages.

 Radicalisation, extremism, and terrorism have been a chief concern for European policymakers in the twenty-first century.
 The increasing influence of radical groups in Europe and across the world couple with an increased incidence of terrorist acts have prompted many governments, academics, and activists to spend more energy and resources on combatting violent extremism.
 Yet prevention strategies in Austria and Europe as a whole have too often focused on bolstering security forces, first-responders, and military action against radical groups at home and abroad.
 Insufficient attention has been paid to process of radicalisation in concerned and affected communities, and the long-term causes and early warning signs of radicalisation have tended to be neglected.
 So-called ‘soft power’ strategies, which focus on communication and persuasion rather than force, have received inadequate attention and funding.
 Austria has been no exception to this rule: in 2015, just four per cent of the security budget was spent on initiatives aimed at prevention and deradicalisation.